 Anxiety can feel overwhelming.
 You may feel your body is tense and your mind is racing with worries.
-Fortunately, meditation can offer an accessible way to calm your nervous system, ground your thoughts, and find moments of peace amidst anxiety and stress.
+Fortunately, techniques like meditation can offer an accessible way to calm your nervous system, ground your thoughts, and find moments of peace amidst anxiety and stress.

 What is anxiety?